littleredbutton/bigbluebutton-api-php/README.md

 If you didn't use composer before, make sure that you include `vendor/autoload.php`.

 In general the usage is closly related to the official [API description](https://docs.bigbluebutton.org/dev/api.html).
 This means to create a room, you have to create a `CreateMeetingParameters` object and set all required parameters via the related setter method.
-This means to set the `attendeePW`, you have to call `setAttendeePW` and so on.

 #### Test if API url and secret are valid
 ```php